 Diamondbacks vs Tigers: Odds, Spread, and Total

-The Arizona Diamondbacks have lost three games in a row and will look to get their offense going against the Detroit Tigers.
-The Diamondbacks are 51–56 and sit fourth in…
+The Arizona Diamondbacks have lost four games in a row and will look to avoid being swept by the Detroit Tigers.
+The Diamondbacks are 51–57 and sit fourth in the…

-The Arizona Diamondbacks have lost three games in a row and will look to get their offense going against the Detroit Tigers.
+The Arizona Diamondbacks have lost four games in a row and will look to avoid being swept by the Detroit Tigers.

-The Diamondbacks are 51–56 and sit fourth in the NL West Division.
-They lost Game 1, 5–1.
-Their lone run came in the top of the eighth inning when they were already down 5–0.
-Arizona's hitting was inconsistent, totaling just seven hits for the game.
-Ketel Marte led the offense with two hits.
-The D-backs have scored only two runs over their last four games.
+The Diamondbacks are 51–57 and sit fourth in the NL West Division.
+They lost Game 2, 12–2.
+For once during this losing streak, the D-backs scored some early runs instead of waiting until late in the game.
+Things looked promising until the Tigers put up a six-run fifth inning.
+Arizona's offense managed only five total hits, with Corbin Carroll leading the way with two hits and one run scored.

-The Tigers are 62–46 and remain atop the AL Central.
-They currently hold the second-best record in the American League.
-In Game 1, Detroit scored first and set the tone early.
-Their offense delivered from top to bottom, with Dillon Dingler leading the way with three hits, two runs scored, and a home run.
-The Tigers will look to win their third straight game.
+The Tigers are 63–46 and remain atop the AL Central.
+They are currently tied with the Toronto Blue Jays for the best record in the American League.
+Detroit has won three games in a row, scoring 10 or more runs in two of those victories.
+In Game 2, the Tigers exploded for 11 total runs between the fourth and sixth innings.
+Zach McKinstry led the way on offense with two hits and four RBIs, including a home run.

 Spread